Skip to content

 Tax and subsidy logic

 In the Canton of Neuchâtel, PV investments are 100% deductible as property maintenance – for both first-time installations and replacements.
 Costs can be spread over several tax periods if needed.
-Neuchâtel runs the «Programme d'encouragement pour l'énergie» with contributions to energy renovations and – depending on the current budget – to battery storage.
+Neuchâtel runs the «Programme d'encouragement pour l'énergie» with contributions to energy renovations.
+Since 1 March 2026 the canton also subsidises battery storage with a CHF 800 flat rate plus CHF 80 per kWh of storage capacity (max.
+50 % of the investment, min.
+3 kWh, max.
+2 kWh per kW of installed PV capacity).
 There is no general cantonal bonus for PV itself.
 The main incentives are the Pronovo one-time payment, the full tax deduction, and feed-in tariffs from Viteos and Groupe E.

 Permits and energy law